Endocrinology: Diseases

-Societies and organisations
+Societies and Organizations

 Because endocrinology encompasses so many conditions and diseases, there are many organizations that provide education to patients and the public.
 The Hormone Foundation is the public education affiliate of The Endocrine Society and provides information on all endocrine-related conditions.
-Other educational organizations that focus on one or more endocrine-related conditions include the American Diabetes Association, Human Growth Foundation, American Menopause Foundation, Inc., and Thyroid Foundation of America.
+Other educational organizations that focus on one or more endocrine-related conditions include the American Diabetes Association, Human Growth Foundation, American Menopause Foundation, Inc., and American Thyroid Association.

 In North America the principal professional organizations of endocrinologists include The Endocrine Society, the American Association of Clinical Endocrinologists, the American Diabetes Association, the Lawson Wilkins Pediatric Endocrine Society, and the American Thyroid Association.

 In Europe, the European Society of Endocrinology (ESE) and the European Society for Paediatric Endocrinology (ESPE) are the main organisations representing professionals in the fields of adult and paediatric endocrinology, respectively.

 In the United Kingdom, the Society for Endocrinology and the British Society for Paediatric Endocrinology and Diabetes are the main professional organisations.

 The European Society for Paediatric Endocrinology is the largest international professional association dedicated solely to paediatric endocrinology.
 There are numerous similar associations around the world.